particle-iot/docs/src/content/tutorials/device-os/cloud-communication.md

 {{codebox content="/assets/files/cloud-communication/variable2.cpp" format="cpp" height="300" flash="true"}}

-One thing about the example above: We continuously read the sensor even if the cloud isn't asking for the value.
+One thing about the earlier example: We continuously read the sensor even if the cloud isn't asking for the value.
 Sometimes you want to do this, for example if you are averaging values.
 But sometimes you might want to retrieve the value on demand only.

-Fortunately, this is really easy to do!
+Fortunately, this is really easy to do.
 Instead of passing a global variable to `Particle.variable` you can pass a C++ function call!

 ```cpp
 int getSensor();